segin-GH/TODO-Projects/README.md

 - [ ] learn shell scripting. [find the repo here](https://github.com/segin-GH/Shell-Script)

 ## Static Analysis Tool for STM Embedded Devices
-- [ ] Research and develop a static analysis tool for C/C++ code targeting from scratch STM embedded devices
+- [ ] write a static analysis tool from scratch for STM32.
     - [ ] Study existing static analysis tools and understand the different types of analysis that can be performed
     - [ ] Choose a parsing library for C/C++ code specific to STM devices
     - [ ] Develop the core analysis engine of the tool with a focus on finding issues specific to STM devices
     - [ ] Implement the user interface and test the tool on sample C/C++ code for STM devices
     - [ ] Continuously evaluate and improve the tool

 ## Matrix Multiplication (better than numpy)